dluecking/veelab_lecture_2025w301520/Block_1.md

 This key is not known by any other names.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```
-Then it will ask for your password.
-Type it in (dont worry that you cant see whats being written, thats normal for passwords in the terminal).
+Then it will ask for your password (the one you set up which is connected to your `<user>`).
+Type it in and don't worry that you cant see whats being written, thats normal for passwords in the terminal.
 Hit ENTER and here we go!
 You are now logged in to the LiSC server!